 First let me just say that this is a very rich dish not meant to be eaten in large portions.
 A wonderful lunch or dinner with a salad eating only a small serving size.
 Eating rich dishes and staying thin is all about portion control and exercise.
-It’s important to me that I don’t encourage anyone to eat too much.
+It’s important to me that I don’t encourage anyone to over eat.
 With that said let’s get on to this wonderful bread pudding.
 Until recently I only thought of bread pudding as a rich dessert that I occasionally indulged.
-This summer in New Hampshire I ordered a savory bread pudding and I was hooked.
+One summer in New Hampshire I ordered a savory bread pudding and I was hooked.
 I made my bread pudding with heirloom tomatoes that I picked fresh from my garden along with my fresh herbs.
 You can add different veggies to recipe.
 Experiment, have fun and enjoy a wonderfully richly flavorful dish.

 Savory Bread Pudding with Heirloom Tomatoes, Herbs and Mozzarella